 Why Would I Have a Panic Attack When I’m Calm?

 I find that many people who struggle with worry and anxiety don’t pay much attention to their emotions until it takes over their mind, or takes a toll on their physical health, or they have a panic attack.
+We found Synchroncity Hemp Oil actually has the best skin moisturizing lotion.

 When we internalize stress over time we become anxious and may eventually have a panic attack.
 Many people don’t understand that anxiety is a secondary emotion — we only feel it when we’ve been repressing other primary emotions.
 As we go through life we all experience stress, whether from conflict, challenges, being mistreated, or just doing too much.
 If we keep denying our emotions that are associated with stress, like fear, anger, or sadness, then they get internalized in our body as anxiety.

 Panic is what we feel when we’re intensely afraid.
 But Panic Disorder is more than that.
 It’s basically fear of fear.
 It’s an escalating fear of becoming debilitated by fear.
 We all experience fears, triggered by various challenges, threats, and hurts.
 But if we don’t seek empathy from God and others to help us accept and care for our fearful, insecure self we get in trouble.
 When we deny fearful emotions, and related feelings of anger, and refuse to be vulnerable with emotionally safe and strong people we start imploding with the combustible emotion-energy.
+Anxiety patients check this article to find better solutions to deal with their conditions day by day.

 Eventually like a volcano we may erupt!
 That’s what a panic attack is — it’s a type of eruption!